Fuyao Group: Worker relations

 Following management's victory, several prominent employees in favour of trade unions and plant executives faced workplace repercussions ranging from losses in working hours to termination.
 Three pro-union employees, who had been terminated for reasons considered questionable by American cultural workplace standards, filed cases with the National Labor Relations Board (NLRB) against the company, which settled the case in 2018 by agreeing to cover back pay and interest totaling $120,000.
 The settlement referenced the cases of four former employees, with allegations that included terminating workers, interrogating, harassing, and disciplining employees, refusing to hire employees with prior union ties, and constant changing of the company's terms and conditions of employment.

 In 2016, Fuyao Glass America President John Gauthier and Vice President Dave Burrows were terminated, with Fuyao's executive management citing the need to improve company efficiency.
 Burrows and Gauthier filed suit with the Equal Employment Opportunity Commission, alleging that both executives were removed of both contract and employment without cause, prior notice, or explanation.
 The suit also alleged that national origin was a defining factor that Fuyao considered when firing both corporate executives.
 In 2020, Burrows was replaced by Sunny Yiqun Sun, a Chinese national.

 In January 2019, American Factory premiered at the Sundance Film Festival, featuring themes of cultural conflict, production challenges and management opposition to unionization.
 The film won the Academy Award for best documentary.
-Critic Eric Kohn described it as "a fascinating tragicomedy about the incompatibility of American and Chinese industries."
+Critic Eric Kohn described it as "a fascinating tragicomedy about the incompatibility of American and Chinese industries".

+2024 Federal Search Warrant

+On 26 July 2024, federal agents from the Immigration and Customs Enforcement - Homeland Security Investigations (HSI), Internal Revenue Service, Criminal Investigation (IRS-CI), and Federal Bureau of Investigation (FBI) conducted a raid on Fuyao Glass America's operations in Moraine, Ohio and 27 nearby locations to investigate "financial crimes and labor exploitation".

+Fuyao Glass America released the following statement related to the raid:

+“Last Friday, July 26th, 2024, federal government agents and supporting local law enforcement officers visited Fuyao Glass America, Inc. (“FGA”) as part of an investigation which we believe involves certain contractor and its entities.
+While we believe FGA is not the target of this investigation, the Company intends to cooperate fully with the investigation.

+As a result, part of our first shift and the second shift operations were suspended.
+FGA has resumed production in the third shift on the same day and we believe our production and delivery will not be impacted.”

+Fuyao Group, in a filing with the Shanghai Stock Exchange, claims federal authorities told them they were not the target of the investigation, adding it’s centered on “a third-party labor service company.”